-There are many things to do in Sun Moon Lake, but it is possible to visit the alpine lake on your own and see everything in two days, even if you are a solo traveller.
+There are many things to do at Sun Moon Lake, and it is possible to visit the alpine lake on your own and see everything in two days, even if you are a solo traveller.

 Initially, I wasn’t sure if it was possible, but I can say that Sun Moon Lake is an excellent destination even if you are travelling alone.
 And if you follow my itinerary and tips, you can save a lot of money too!

-Let me know in the comments below if you like my Sun Moon Lake itinerary or have any suggestions.
+Let me know in the comments below if you like my Sun Moon Lake itinerary or have any suggestions for improving it.

 You might also like these other posts on solo travel in Taiwan:

 - How and where to buy a Taiwan prepaid SIM card

 - How to spend 3 weeks in Taiwan

 Central Taiwan posts

 - 23 Best things to do alone in Taichung

 - Taichung 1-day itinerary